neffercarrillo/security-plus/notes/README.md

 - shim is a piece of code that is placed between two components to redirect system calls
 - backdoors are used to bypass normal security and authentication functions
 - remote access trojans act like backdoors
-- easter egg is an insecure coding practice that was used by programers to provide a joke to users
+- easter egg is an insecure coding practice that was used by programmers to provide a joke to users
-- logic bomb is a malicious code inserted to a progam that will execute when certain conditions are met
+- logic bomb is a malicious code inserted to a program that will execute when certain conditions are met
 - keylogger is a piece of software that records keystrokes that are made on a device
 - they can be software-based or hardware-based
 - how to protect against keyloggers 1 update and patch systems 2 invest in av or antimalware solutions 3 conduct phishing awareness training 4 implement mfa 5 encrypt keystrokes 6 conduct physical checks